nodeshift/nodejs-reference-architecture/docs/functional-components/databases.md

 If you are using classic Cloudant instances then you can use the clients recommended for CouchDB

-## Oracle

-Recommendation is to use [node-oracledb][] which is the official driver provided by the Oracle.

 ## IBM Db2

 On databases except for Db2 for i the recommendation is to